hui-aqua/hydromodel/apps/README.md

 # Apps for aquaculture and fishing usage

-This folder contains different applications that can make the simulation easier.
+This folder contains different applications that can make simulations easier.
 The app's name indicates it functionality.
+An alternative way to use this function is to create a link in your working folder, then using python to execute it.
 An example of running the app is shown as below:
 ```
 python3 creatmesh.py
 ```
-List of application:

-- creatmesh

-- allrun

-- allclean

-The code and generate three files, one is mesh file end with .med; One is line connection file witch can be used to calculate the hydrodynamic forces based on Morison models;
+Through creatmesh.py, the code can generate two files, one is mesh file end with .med, the other is meshinformation.txt which contains the information for further simulations.
-The last on is the surface connection file, which can be used to calculate the hydrodynamic forces according to Screen models.

 Any questions about this code, please email: hui.cheng@uis.no

 The available numerical models are:

-- Cylindrical fish cage with bottom
+- Cylindrical fish cage with bottom net

     The fish cage is a cylindrical shape.
 And it has a bottom which can be either flat or cone shape(according to the "cagebottomcenter" )

- - Cylindrical fish cage without bottom
+ - Cylindrical fish cage without bottom net

     The fish cage is a cylindrical shape.
 And it do not take the bottom into numerical simulation to generate some corresponding results with experiments.